 How to build a better Voice of Customer program

-Together, this comprehensive analytics system will deliver the detailed information you need to make informed, effective changes to your products and experiences.
+Together, this comprehensive VoC analytics program will deliver the detailed information you need to make informed, effective changes to improve your customer experience.